An architectural gem

-Soon, you will be able to find out more about Dartmouth House on the Open House website.
+You can find out more about Dartmouth House on the Open House website.

-Book an event at the house
+Book your next event at the house

 Dartmouth House is available for hire for weddings, private dining functions and events including conferences, product launches and lectures.
 Meeting rooms are also available.
 Over thirty percent of all profits from Dartmouth House events go towards supporting the English-Speaking Union in its charitable work, equipping young people with the oracy skills and confidence they need to thrive.